QueenieCplusplus/git-/README.md

 the git cli: $ git pull --rebase really helps me a lot. and remember to add URL with port number to the remote branch, otherwise the git warns you that you are directed..., and git push can't work out.

+# Useful tip for git add:

+     git add folder/*

 <h1> Git Tool